-We will be examining the different roles and responsibilities of police, courts, corrections, private security and emergency responders.
+In Principles of Law we will be examining the different roles and responsibilities of police, courts, corrections, private security and emergency responders.
 As we examine the many areas that make up the field we will also be learning about the different skills and knowledge that employers are looking for not only in the field of criminal justice but in any workplace setting.

-Class Schedule 2018-20191st period-Principles of Law
+1st period-Principles of Law